The CRCD Framework – Collect, Relate, Create, Donate

 Collect: Projects begin with a chance to Collect knowledge and resources.
 Teachers collect resources, ideas, and student work.
 Students research the factual building blocks of their learning project.

 Relate: Students then Relate or share with one another in order to synthesize collected information, ideas, and resources.
 This is a critical skill since collaboration and cross-cultural communication play essential roles in our economic and civic spheres.

 Create: Using their collection of building blocks, and having related their knowledge to one another, teachers and students then Create a tangible demonstration of their understanding.

 Donate: Finally, teachers and students Donate their work in a public forum allowing access by their peers.
 Here they gain powerful feedback and the opportunity to contribute their learning to a larger, more authentic audience.

 The 4Cs – Consumption, Creation, Curation, Connection

-This framework guides our thinking, particularly with iPads and mobile devices.
+This framework, created by the Partnership for 21st Century Learning, guides our thinking, particularly with iPads and mobile devices.
 It allows us to focus on WHAT we are asking our students to do with the technology.

 Consume: Teachers and students use effective strategies to gather relevant information and building blocks needed to demonstrate their learning.
 They read digital content, watch videos, listen to audio recordings, conduct research, annotate images or text, and take notes.